rnag/dataclass-wizard/docs/using_field_properties.rst

     should both achieve the same purpose.

-If you are interested in learning more, I would recommend that you to check out this great article that delves a bit deeper into using properties in ``dataclasses`` :
+If you are interested in learning more, I would recommend that you check out this great article that delves a bit deeper into using properties in ``dataclasses`` :

 * https://florimond.dev/en/posts/2018/10/reconciling-dataclasses-and-properties-in-python/